Counter Credits Explained

 The Takeaway

-Counter credits refer to in-person deposits (check or cash) into your bank account, made at a brick-and-mortar location.
-If you bank in person at a traditional bank, it’s likely you’ll see these transactions on your monthly bank statement.
-However, with the advent of online banking, you may make all or most of your deposits via functions like mobile check deposit and electronic fund transfer, as well as at participating ATMs and retailers.
+Counter credits are (check or cash) deposits into your bank account that you physically make at a brick-and-mortar bank.
+If you bank in person at a branch, you’re likely to see these transactions on your monthly bank statement.
+However, you may prefer to make all or most of your deposits via mobile check deposits, EFTs, or at participating ATMs and retailers.

-If you don’t have a need for in-person banking, consider the benefits of an online bank account with SoFi.
-Note that SoFi does not currently support cash deposits at ATMs, though it enables you to make cash deposits at participating retailers nationwide for a small fee.
+If you prefer not to go to a bank, consider the benefits of an online bank account with SoFi.
+Note that SoFi does not currently support cash deposits at ATMs, though you can make cash deposits at participating retailers nationwide for a small fee.

 🛈 While SoFi does not support counter credits, members can deposit funds using the mobile check deposit feature or make in-person cash deposits following these instructions.